-- (a) Terminate any of the above Activities - (b) Extinguish or surrender any item used in conjunction with the above Activities
+- (c) Terminate any of the above Activities - (d) Surrender any item used in conjunction with the above Activities

-The Order covers any public space within land controlled by Forestry England in the New Forest, being land to which the public or any section of the public has access, on payment or otherwise, as of right or by virtue of express or implied permission.
+The Order covers any public space within the Perambulation of the New Forest being land to which the public or any section of the public has access, on payment or otherwise, as of right or by virtue of express or implied permission.
 For maps of the Restricted Area and for exceptions where the Order does not apply please see www.newforest.gov.uk/publicspaceprotectionorders.